Skip to Content

 Potential Miscommunication

 Messages sent on Tinder are riddled with miscommunication.
-You know, that feeling of regret once you send a message, thinking your match might perceive it differently than what you intended?
+You know that feeling of regret once you hit send, thinking your match might perceive it differently than you intended?
+Most communication is non-verbal, so it can be hard to make your tone clear—especially when you don’t know each other yet.

 Ego